keermanish/react-page-maker/README.md

 React-page-maker, A drag-drop featured lib which will help you to build the layout and generate the markup or JSON out of it, This markup or JSON you can store at server side or anywhere based on your requirement and use it later.

-Library is designed in such way that you will get enough flexiblity interms of defining the any type of elements/layout which you are going to use through out the application.
+Library is designed in such a way that you will get enough flexibility in terms of defining any type of elements/layout which you are going to use throughout the application.

-If you are building custom layout builder/dashboard then probably you are in right place! :)
+If you are building custom layout builder/dashboard then probably you are in the right place! :)

 # Install #
 ```shell